RaineyAbe/glacier-snow-cover-mapping/README.md

 ## Requirements

-1. Planet account ([sign up here](https://www.planet.com/signup/)) with access to PlanetScope imagery through the NASA Commercial SmallSat Data Acquisition program ([apply here](https://www.planet.com/markets/nasa/)).
-It may take time to have your account approved for free PlanetScope image downloads.

-2. Google Earth Engine account to access Landsat and Sentinel-2 imagery.
+1. Google Earth Engine account to access Landsat and Sentinel-2 imagery.
 [Sign up here](https://earthengine.google.com/new_signup/).

+2. (Optional) Planet account ([sign up here](https://www.planet.com/signup/)) with access to PlanetScope imagery through the NASA Commercial SmallSat Data Acquisition program ([apply here](https://www.planet.com/markets/nasa/)).
+It may take time for your account to be approved for free PlanetScope images access.

 ## Installation
 #### Optional: Fork repository for personal use
 To save a copy of the code for personal use, fork the `snow-cover-mapping` code repository to your personal GitHub account.
-See [this page](https://docs.github.com/en/get-started/quickstart/fork-a-repo) for instructions on how to fork a repository.
+See [this page](https://docs.github.com/en/get-started/quickstart/fork-a-repo) for instructions on how to fork a GitHub repository.

-#### 1. Clone repository
+#### 1. Clone code repository
-To clone the `snow-cover-mapping` repository into your local directory, open a new Terminal window and change directory (`cd`) to where you want it to be stored.
+To clone the `snow-cover-mapping` repository into your local directory, open a new Terminal window and change directory (`cd`) to where you want it to be stored (which is referred to as the `base_path` in the code).
 Then, execute the following command:

 `git clone https://github.com/RaineyAbe/snow-cover-mapping.git`

-If you forked the code repository to your personal account, replace `RaineyAbe` with `YourUserName` in the command above.
+If you forked the code repository to your personal Git account, replace `RaineyAbe` with `YourUserName` in the command above.

 #### 2. Download Miniconda or Anaconda
-For version control and environment management, I recommend downloading either [Miniconda or Anaconda](https://conda.io/projects/conda/en/latest/user-guide/install/macos.html).
+For packaging and managing all of the required Python packages, I recommend downloading either [Miniconda or Anaconda](https://conda.io/projects/conda/en/latest/user-guide/install/macos.html).
 This will enable you to install the environment directly using the .yml file below.
 See [this helpful guide](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html) for getting started with Conda if you are unfamiliar.

 #### 3. Create Conda environment from .yml file
-To ensure all required packages for the notebooks/scripts are installed, I recommend creating a conda environment using the `environment.yml` file provided.
-To create the conda environment using the .yml file for this repository, execute the following command:
+To ensure all required packages for the notebooks/scripts are installed, I recommend creating a conda environment using the `environment.yml` file provided by executing the following command:

 `conda env create -f environment.yml`